 4. See Lunar Anomalies, Moon rock ages are manipulated to fit-in with other preconceived ages.

 5. That plate tectonics is a major cause of discordant dates for terrestrial samples: Plate tectonics theory depends upon seismic studies, shown to be unreliable.
-See the blog on Geology.
+See the page on Geology.

 6. The Moon: Theories regarding the origin of the moon change almost as quickly as the weather.
 The soil on which the moon-rocks stood was originally dated at over five billion years, but this has been rationalised to fit in with the plan.

-7. That the rate of radioactive decay has been constant: We have seen in the blog on physics that there is reason to believe that it has not, and that it varies according to the time of year and presumably with the age of the Sun.
+7. That the rate of radioactive decay has been constant: See the page on physics – there is reason to believe that it has not, and that it varies according to the time of year and presumably with the age of the Sun.

 The scientific age of the Earth is dependent on theory supporting theory and then assuming the outcome to be fact.
 In this case just about every conceivable theory is involved, but this is how science works and the reason there is so much doubt.